iiasa/Condor_run_R/configuring.md

 Default value: `FALSE`

 Set to `TRUE` to perform only the bundling without subsequent submission.
 The 7-Zip invocation command lines will be echoed to the console for reference.
 On completion of bundling, the submit script will quit with explanatory messages stating where the bundle and a listing of its contents are located.
+These have a timestamp included in their name so as to prevent them from overwriting existing bundle and listing files.

 ### RETAIN_BUNDLE